SFStefenon/CNN-TFT-SHAP-MHAW/README.md

 This repository presents a convolutional neural network with temporal fusion transformer (CNN-TFT) for time series forecasting.

-The optimized CNN-TFT model is available [here](https://github.com/SFStefenon/CNN-TFT/blob/main/model.py),
+The optimized CNN-TFT model is available [here](https://github.com/SFStefenon/CNN-TFT/blob/main/model.py).
+The complete model's analysis is also available in a [Colab Notebook](https://github.com/SFStefenon/CNN-TFT/blob/main/CNN_TFT.ipynb).

+To have these hyperparameters setup, a tuning was computed using Bayesian optimization as presented [here](https://github.com/SFStefenon/CNN-TFT/blob/main/hypertuning.py).
+To prove that the proposed model is stable a statistical analysis was computed, as presented [here](https://github.com/SFStefenon/CNN-TFT/blob/main/stats.py).

 ---